wdi-sf-march-2014/notes/APIsAndJSON/apis_and_json.md

 ## Objectives
 * Understand what an API is and why it's useful
 * Parse and use JSON data
-* Use Typheous to make an API request
+* Use Typhoeus to make an API request

 # What is an API?